Hydrographic Science > Overview

 Most students follow the accelerated one-year track, which includes two semesters of classroom lectures and practical exercises and one semester of application, combining for about 50 continuous weeks of study.
 Students may also choose to complete the program in two years and conduct research with the Hydrographic Science Research Center (HSRC).
 Only two-year students are eligible for assistantships.
 The degree awarded is a non-thesis masters in hydrographic science.

 The Hydrographic Science Field Project consumes the last six weeks of the program.
-Although the actual project is conducted at the end, many practical exercises completed during the year are directed towards the area where this project will be executed.
+Although the actual project is conducted at the end, many practical exercises completed during the year are directed towards developing the skill sets needed to conduct the field project.
 The project is comprised of a complete nautical charting hydrographic survey including

 - Data mining for all existing spatially-related information for the project area